Education Specialist - Advanced Degree

 Like each education program at Doane, we are committed to preparing educators who have a passion for leading and a passion for serving others.

 The quality of our Ed.S. program attracts candidates from across the state and surrounding region.

-- In the cadre format, small groups of students move through the Ed.S. program together, providing continuity and a built-in peer network.
+- The cadre format – Small groups of students move through the Ed.S. program together, providing continuity and a built-in peer network.

-- The program creates leaders who are strategic in their decision making, collaborate with others and serve as a catalyst for continuous improvement.
+Leaders who are strategic in their decision making, collaborate with others and serve as a catalyst for continuous improvement and change.

 How it Works

-36 CREDIT HOURS: The Education Specialist Degree program includes 30 hours of in-class work with a seminar approach and at least 6 hours of internship or practicum experiences approved in advance.
+The Education Specialist Degree program includes 27 hours of in-class work with a seminar approach and 6 hours of internship experiences approved in advance.

-TIME LIMITS: All coursework must be completed within a five-year period.
+All coursework – both cadre and internships – must be completed within a five-year period.
 (No transfer credit is allowed for the Education Specialist program.)

-The candidate shows successful completion of at least 6 hours of graduate-level coursework in the past five years or documentation of the completion of the equivalent in continuing education units.
+The candidate shows successful completion of at least six hours of graduate-level coursework in the past five years or documentation of the completion of the equivalent in continuing education units.